-The Institute of Wellbeing (IOW) is one of the 6 organisations commissioned by the Department for Education to collaborate with the charity National Literacy Trust on delivering the borough-wide place-based working pilot.
-The IOW is working with Partners across Croydon, that will jointly engage with disadvantaged parents and carers of children 0-5 years old in helping to improve early communication, language and literacy developments as a key priority.
+The Institute of Wellbeing (IOW) has collaborated with Department for Education, National Literacy Trust and local community partnerships as part of a national borough-wide place-based pilot to jointly engage disadvantaged and vulnerable parents and carers of children 0-5 years old from multi-ethnic backgrounds in helping to improve early communication, language and literacy development.

 We need commercial / voluntary organisations, public sector service or local partners like you at the heart of the community to help us reach as many parents and carers as possible – to co-create an environment where ‘chat, play, read’ behaviours are encouraged.
 Be part of the Croydon – Hungry Little Minds Campaign and request a Partnership Pack today.